Generic Name: ertugliflozin (ER too gli FLOE zin)

 Blood sugar levels can be affected by stress, illness, surgery, exercise, alcohol use, or skipping meals.
 Ask your doctor before changing your dose or medication schedule.

-This medicine can cause unusual results with certain lab tests.
-Tell any doctor who treats you that you are using Steglatro.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using ertugliflozin.

 Store at room temperature away from moisture and heat.
 Keep unused tablets in the foil blister pack in its original container.